hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 Validation and Recovery steps if you encountered an issue in the Overcloud:   If an error is encountered please use guide in /opt/stack/tripleo-ansible/troubleshooting.rst

 Cleanup:  After all the clouds and nodes have been updated it is possible to remove the old images put into glance to reduce required space.
-It is recommended that this isn’t done until all validation has been run and user is comfortable that they won’t have to update to the old version.
+It is recommended that this isn't done until all validation has been run and user is comfortable that they won't have to update to the old version.